DragonComputer/Dragonfire/README.md

 Dragonfire: I'M JUST A COMPUTER PROGRAM
 _______________________________________________________________

-You: THE ATOMIC NUMBER OF GOLD IS 79
+You: FORGET MY AGE
-Dragonfire: OK, I GET IT.
-THE ATOMIC NUMBER OF GOLD IS 79
+Dragonfire: OK, I FORGOT EVERYTHING I KNOW ABOUT YOUR AGE
 _______________________________________________________________

-You: WHAT IS THE ATOMIC NUMBER OF GOLD
+You: UPDATE MY AGE
-Dragonfire: THE ATOMIC NUMBER OF GOLD IS 79
+Dragonfire: I WASN'T EVEN KNOW ANYTHING ABOUT YOUR AGE
 _______________________________________________________________

 ```